5 Best Non-Toxic Toothpaste Brands (Fully Tested & Reviewed)

 Use discount code SKL10 to save 10%!

-It feels genuinely approachable, no gritty textures or intense herbal flavors, just a clean fluoride-free formula with micro-hydroxyapatite, xylitol, and gentle polishing ingredients that supports enamel health while still feeling familiar.
+It feels genuinely approachable, no gritty textures or intense herbal flavors, just a clean fluoride-free formula with 10% micro-hydroxyapatite, xylitol, and gentle polishing ingredients that support enamel health while still feeling familiar.

 Price